-- 1. The total valuation balance sheet on account of benefits shows that the System has total prospective benefit liabilities of \$3,570,196,272, of which \$2,112,612,315 is for the prospective benefits payable on account of present retired members, disabled members and survivors of deceased members, \$99,838,492 is for the prospective benefits payable on account of inactive members entitled to future benefits, and \$1,357,745,465 is for the prospective benefits payable on account of present active members.
-Against these benefit liabilities the System has a total present actuarial value of assets of \$1,453,148,609 as of June 30, 2020.
-The difference of \$2,117,047,663 between the total liabilities and the total present actuarial value of assets represents the present value of contributions to be made in the future on account of benefits.
-Of this amount, \$231,325,503 is the present value of future contributions expected to be made by members, and the balance of \$1,885,722,160 represents future University contributions. - 2.
+- 1. The total valuation balance sheet on account of benefits shows that the System has total prospective benefit liabilities of \$3,486,441,922, of which \$2,002,117,433 is for the prospective benefits payable on account of present retired members, disabled members and survivors of deceased members, \$82,955,831 is for the prospective benefits payable on account of inactive members entitled to future benefits, and \$1,401,368,658 is for the prospective benefits payable on account of present active members.
+Against these benefit liabilities the System has a total present actuarial value of assets of \$1,385,992,022 as of June 30, 2019.
+The difference of \$2,100,449,900 between the total liabilities and the total present actuarial value of assets represents the present value of contributions to be made in the future on account of benefits.
+Of this amount, \$241,756,047 is the present value of future contributions expected to be made by members, and the balance of \$1,858,693,853 represents future University contributions. - 2.
 The University's contributions to the System consist of normal contributions and unfunded actuarial accrued liability (UAAL) contributions.
-The valuation indicates that employer normal contributions at the rate of 0.85% of payroll are required.
-Prospective employer normal contributions have a present value of \$12,114,937.
-When this amount is subtracted from \$1,885,722,160, which is the present value of the total future contributions to be made by the employers, there remains \$1,873,607,223 as the amount of future UAAL contributions. - In accordance with Board Certification No. 9, the accrued liability contribution rate payable on account of retirement benefits has been set at 39.29% of payroll.
-This rate is sufficient to liquidate the unfunded accrued liability of \$1,873,607,223 over 24 years beginning June 30, 2020 on a level dollar basis.
+The valuation indicates that employer normal contributions at the rate of 0.78% of payroll are required.
+Prospective employer normal contributions have a present value of \$8,266,337.
+When this amount is subtracted from \$1,858,693,853, which is the present value of the total future contributions to be made by the employers, there remains \$1,850,427,516 as the amount of future UAAL contributions. - 3.
+In accordance with Board Resolution #5, the accrued liability contribution rate payable on account of retirement benefits has been set at 31.67% of payroll.
+This rate is sufficient to liquidate the unfunded accrued liability of \$1,850,427,516 over 25 years beginning June 30, 2019 on the assumption that the aggregate payroll will increase 1.50% each year.